TGSAN/CMWTAT_Digital_Edition/README.md

 >
 > Thanks to [@efojug](https://github.com/efojug) for reporting this issue in Issue [#115](https://github.com/TGSAN/CMWTAT_Digital_Edition/issues/115).
 >
 > I sincerely apologize for the inconvenience and risks caused by this incident.
-I will continue investigating the details of the attack and further strengthen server security and download-file verification to prevent similar incidents from happening again.
+I will continue investigating the details of the attack and take greater care to ensure the security of the server, in order to prevent similar incidents from happening again.
 >
 > ---
 >